 As a physical therapist, Monica Schrader’s treatment philosophy is simply this: a patient is more complex than just one joint or a single surgery.
 Experienced in treating a wide variety of patients undergoing different sports medicine and orthopedic surgical procedures, she knows - pre-op or post-op, patient education is best-done one-on-one.

-Our Forté Fast Orthopedic urgent care clinic in Noblesville will close at 12:00 pm on Friday, March 29th.
+Our Noblesville Forté Fast orthopedic urgent care clinic will close at 11 am on Friday, December 6th.